basbaccarne/StoryButtons/README.md

 * A LED ring (N_LEDs=16) is mounted between the acryl top and the led ring holder.
   Use M3 threaded inserts and hexagonal spacers on the bottom of the ledring for mounting.

-* Inside is a a custom PCB inside (see Parts list)
+* Inside is a a custom PCB inside (see parts list)
   <div align="center">
   <img src="img/schematic.png" width="400">
   </div>